Penthouse Media Group announced plans to relaunch its magazine in the UK and Ireland as part of a licensing partnership with Trojan

 A spokesman for Emap, which publishes FHM and Zoo, said: It's always been our position that it is for the retailers to use their judgment and discretion as they see fit in

 magazines like FHM and Loaded with "modesty covers" is a good idea.
-It preserves free choice for consumers whilst protecting children's eyes from things some parents might not want
+It preserves free choice for consumers whilst protecting children's eyes from things some parents might not want them to see.

 cover women's magazines which openly display stories condoning and glamourising violence against men.

 Surely these are far more harmful to children than seeing a woman in a bikini.

-A reported plan to publish and distribute an Indonesian version of the American adult magazine Playboy sparked debate Friday in the world's
+A reported plan to publish and distribute an Indonesian version of the American adult magazine Playboy sparked debate Friday in the world's most

 populous Muslim country.
-We totally reject the Indonesian version of Playboy because it will ruin the country's morals, Fauzan al-Anshari, a senior official of the Indonesian Mujahiddin Council, an organisation led by jailed cleric Abu
+We totally reject the Indonesian version of Playboy because it will ruin the country's morals, Fauzan al-Anshari, a senior official of the Indonesian Mujahiddin Council, an organisation led by jailed cleric Abu Bakar

 According to a report by the online news service Detik.com, the Indonesian version of the magazine, which features photographs of nude women, is to be launched in March.

 tabloids that can be found throughout the country as evidence of Indonesian authorities' failure to restrict the distribution of adult media.

 if the magazine is published.
 It is OK for Western countries but not here, where most of the people are Muslim.